MicrosoftDocs/win32/desktop-src/medfound/generating-a-table-of-contents-automatically.md

 ---
-Description: Generating a Table of Contents Automatically ms.assetid: '3acb9c12-0158-4b89-87c4-4abd35ae8c2f'
+Description: Generating a Table of Contents Automatically ms.assetid: 3acb9c12-0158-4b89-87c4-4abd35ae8c2f
-title: Generating a Table of Contents Automatically
+title: Generating a Table of Contents Automatically ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Generating a Table of Contents Automatically

-This topic demonstrates how to use [**Table of Contents Generator**](toc-generator.md) (TOC Generator) component to automatically generate a table of contents for a video file.
+This topic demonstrates how to use [**Table of Contents Generator**](/windows/win32/wmcodecdsp/?branch=master) (TOC Generator) component to automatically generate a table of contents for a video file.

 TOC Generator is a DirectX Media Object (DMO).
 To use the TOC Generator DMO, build a DirectX filter graph that has a video file as its source.
 Insert the TOC Generator DMO into the filter graph, and run the graph.
 You can then obtain the automatically generated table of contents from the TOC Generator DMO.